2.5D turbulence in shear-thinning jets: Conclusions

 \backsection[Acknowledgements]{The research was supported by the Okinawa Institute of Science and Technology Graduate University (OIST) with subsidy funding from the Cabinet Office, Government of Japan.
 M.E.R. also acknowledges funding from the Japan Society for the Promotion of Science (JSPS), grant 24K17210.
-The authors acknowledge the computational resources provided by the Scientific Computing section of the Research Support Division at OIST.}
+The authors acknowledge the computer time provided by the Scientific Computing and Data Analysis section of the Core Facilities at OIST, and the computational resources on SQUID provided by the Cybermedia Center at Osaka University through the HPCI System Research Project (project ID: hp230018).}

 \backsection[Declaration of interests]{The authors report no conflict of interest.}

 \backsection[Author ORCIDs]{\\ Christian Amor, \url{https://orcid.org/0000-0002-9710-7917} \\ Giovanni Soligo, \url{https://orcid.org/0000-0002-0203-6934} \\ Andrea Mazzino, \url{https://orcid.org/0000-0003-0170-2891} \\ Marco Edoardo Rosti, \url{https://orcid.org/0000-0002-9004-2292}}